kaz-utashiro/App-Greple-tee/docs/tee.TR.md

 - **--discrete**

-    Her eşleşen parça için yeni komut çağırın.
+    Eşleşen her parça için ayrı ayrı yeni komut çağırın.

 # WHY DO NOT USE TEIP